flownexus-lwm2m/flownexus/previews/70/_sources/architecture/ota.rst

    complete.
 4. flownexus executes the command 5/0/2 - Update to the device.
 5. The device sets the state to ``STATE_UPDATING`` upon receiving the command.
-6. The device updates the firmware and communicates the result to flownexus.
+6. The device updates the firmware, usually by performing a reboot.
+7. The device registers and sends the firwmare version to flownexus via resource ``Firmware Version - 3/0/3``.
+Depending if the update was successful or not, flownexus sets the result and state of the update in the database accordingly.

 This process ensures that errors during the update process are handled and communicated to the backend.